Ojos Así: Reception

 AllMusic reviewer Alex Henderson compared Shakira to Alanis Morissette and stated, "it would be hard to imagine her coming up with something as poetic as the Middle Eastern fantasy that Shakira vividly describes on her Arabic-influenced mega-hit 'Ojos Así'".
 John Lannert of Billboard called "Ojos Así" the album's "most satisfying track".
 The Hispanic magazine editor Mark Holston felt that the song "evokes the singer's Middle Eastern roots on a performance that effectively blends World Beat rhythms with Shakira's earthy vocals".
+Writing for The Modesto Bee, Steve Morse elucidated how Shakira, through her song "Ojos Asi", did not forsake her Middle Eastern heritage, as evidenced by the presence of distinct Arab musical elements in the piece.
 The Los Angeles Times reviewer Ernesto Lechner called it "superb".

 Critics were less favorable towards the English version.
 While calling the translation an "admirable" attempt, the Democrat and Chronicle writer Ramiro Burr commented that it "doesn't have the fire and snap of the original".
 In a scathing review of the album, Arturo Garcia from The Wichita Eagle criticized it as "nothing less than a perversion of the original".
 Writing for the Knight Ridder, Elio Leturia felt that while the track is "[v]ibrant and highly romantic, it loses its richness of its Spanish counterpart".
 The Sacramento Bee reviewers Chris Macias and Bruce Dancis described the song as a "clunky trip to the nightclubs of Kashmir".

 At the inaugural Latin Grammy Awards in 2000, "Ojos Así" won Best Female Pop Vocal Performance.
 It won an award at the 2002 BMI Latin Awards.
 In 2022, it was listed as one of the 200 greatest dance songs of all time by Rolling Stone.

 Commercially, "Ojos Así" ranked in several European charts including Belgium (in both Flanders and Wallonia), France, the Netherlands, and Switzerland.
 In the United States, the track peaked at number 22 and 9 on the Billboard Hot Latin Songs and Latin Pop Airplay charts.

+Credits and personnel

+Credits are adapted from the liner notes of Dónde Están los Ladrones?.